-- to consider the appointment of the External Auditors, the audit fee, and any questions of resignation or dismissal. - to discuss with the External Auditors, the audit plan, the evaluation of the system of internal control, the audit report and the assistance given by the employees of the Company to the external auditors. - to review the Quarterly and Annual Financial Statements before submission to the Board of Directors ("Board") focusing particularly on:- - any changes in or implementation of major accounting policies and practices; - significant and unusual events or transactions; - significant judgements made by Management; - significant adjustments arising from the audit; - the going concern assumption; - financial reporting issues; - compliance with accounting standards; - compliance with stock exchange and legal requirements; and - significant matters highlighted by Management, Internal Auditors or External Auditors and how these matters are addressed. - to review the adequacy of the scope, functions, competency and resources of the internal audit functions and that it has the necessary authority to carry out its work. - to review the internal audit programme, process, the results of the internal audit programme, processes or investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function. - to consider the major findings of internal investigations and Management's response. - to discuss problems and reservations arising from the audit and any matter the External Auditors may wish to discuss (in the absence of Management where necessary).
+- to consider the appointment of the External Auditors, the audit fee, and any questions of resignation or dismissal. - to discuss with the External Auditors, the audit plan, the evaluation of the system of internal control, the audit report and the assistance given by the employees of the Company to the External Auditors. - to review the Quarterly and Annual Financial Statements before submission to the Board of Directors ("Board") focusing particularly on:- - any changes in or implementation of major accounting policies and practices; - significant and unusual events or transactions; - significant judgements made by Management; - significant adjustments arising from the audit; - the going concern assumption; - financial reporting issues; - compliance with accounting standards; - compliance with stock exchange and legal requirements; and - significant matters highlighted by Management, Internal Auditors or External Auditors and how these matters are addressed. - to review the adequacy of the scope, functions, competency and resources of the internal audit functions and that it has the necessary authority to carry out its work. - to review the internal audit programme, process, the results of the internal audit programme, processes or investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function. - to consider the major findings of internal investigations and Management's response. - to discuss problems and reservations arising from the audit and any matter the External Auditors may wish to discuss (in the absence of Management where necessary). - to recommend the nomination of a person or persons as External Auditors. - to review and report to the Board any related party transaction and conflict of interests situation that may arise within the Company or Group including any transaction, procedure or course of conduct that raises questions of management integrity. - to consider any other functions or duties as may be agreed to by the Audit Committee and the Board.